systeminit/si/app/docs/src/reference/vocabulary.md

 An "up" frame is one where the output sockets of the components within the frame will connect to the input sockets of the frame.

+## Edge

+A representation of a relationship between one components output socket and another components input socket.

 ## HEAD

 HEAD is the change set that represents "the real world".
 It can only be altered